Revised November 30, 2018

 Celtic + Freezer Paper Applique

 Want to try Celtic applique?
 Learn a method of freezer paper applique combined with bias applique with the Merlin's Keystone block, featured in Quiltmaker's 100 Blocks magazine #6.
+Merlin's Keystone is also sold as a Celtic knot printed fabric through Scarlett's Shop on Spoonflower.

 Celtic + Embroidery